rojanjose/max-slm/README.md

 # Maximo Manage / SLM Workshop

-This repo contains the site code for IBM Ecosystem partner content (primarily our Value-Added Distributors and Value-Added Resellers) to build experiential sales skills with various IBM products.
+This repo contains the seller enablement material for Maximo and SLM with Teamcenter.

-To see the content itself visit: https://vest.buildlab.cloud/

 Built using: